avine/formation-angular-base/Slides/02_introduction.md

 ## Architecture

-- Metadata: Configuration to describe the functioning of a component
+- `Metadata`: Configuration to describe the functioning of a component
-- Component: TypeScript class that describes its behavior
+- `Component`: TypeScript class that describes its behavior
-- Template: HTML code rendering using the component
+- `Template`: HTML code rendering using the component
-- Modules: grouping a set of features
+- `Modules`: grouping a set of features
-- Injector: Angular dependency injection system
+- `Injector`: Angular dependency injection system
-- Directive: component without template (*ngFor *, *ngIf*, ...)
+- `Directive`: component without template (*ngFor *, *ngIf*, ...)
-- Service: Business code implemented in classes that will be injected into the different components
+- `Service`: Business code implemented in classes that will be injected into the different components

 Notes :
 - The definitions of this slides are related to the previous slide chart